Arts on Prescription

 What?

-Over the 12 sessions a trained musician will support participants to engage in singing and musical activities.
+Facilitated by a trained musician, participants will engage in a range of singing and musical activities.
 There will be the opportunity to learn new musical and singing skills in a caring, safe and secure environment.
-Will allow participants to find connections with other mums going through similar experiences and find a new community of acceptance and understanding.
+The space will allow participants to find connections with other mums going through similar experiences and find a new community of acceptance and understanding.
 Bring your baby and be part of the musical magic of group singing, learn new songs that you can sing at home.

 Who?